Adelaide Oven Repairs

 Pinch Effect

-This first melt then creates more heat causing more melting and not long after the element fails.
+This first melt then creates more heat causing more melting and not long after the oven element fails.
 Sometimes in spectacular sparkler like fashion.
 Which can keep on going, even though the power has been switched off.

 Or the thermostat has failed, or the filter over the fan cover has gummed up, or the door is leaking air and so the element does not cycle on and off as regular as it is designed to do.